 In most states, the board of directors of both the seller and the buyer must approve a transfer of assets.
-Shareholders of the selling corporation must also consent by majority vote, but shareholders of the acquiring company need not be consulted, so Ted's opposition can be effectively mooted; see Figure 34.1 "Purchase of Assets".
-(When inventory is sold in bulk, the acquiring company must also comply with the law governing bulk transfers; see Chapter 14 "Title and Risk of Loss".)
+Shareholders of the selling corporation must also consent by majority vote, but shareholders of the acquiring company need not be consulted, so Ted's opposition can be effectively mooted; see Figure 27.1 "Purchase of Assets".
+(When inventory is sold in bulk, the acquiring company must also comply with the law governing bulk transfers; see (Reference mayer_1.0-ch18 not found in Book).
 By purchasing the assets-trucks, truck routes, and the trademark Flying Truckman (to prevent anyone else from using it)-the acquiring corporation can carry on the functions of the acquired company without carrying on its business as such.For a discussion of asset purchases see Airborne Health v.
 Squid Soap, 984 A.2d 126 (Del.
 2010).